saatvik25/Global-Terrorism/README.md

 Perform data visualization: Utilize libraries such as Matplotlib and Seaborn to create visualizations that effectively communicate the findings.
 Dataset

 The dataset used for this project is the Global Terrorism Database (GTD), which contains information on terrorist attacks worldwide.
-The dataset can be accessed from the following link: Global Terrorism Dataset
+The dataset can be accessed from the following link: Dataset: [Global Terrorism Dataset](https://bit.ly/2TK5Xn5)

 ## Tools and Libraries